shyampurk/kitchen-tracker/README.md

 This application comprises of a hardware setup, a cloud hosted server application and a mobile app.

 The hardware is based on Linkit ONE , Arduino UNO and HM-10 BLE module.
 Two load cells are used to sense the weight of the containers.
-Refer this [link](HwBuildAndInstall.md) for setting up and programming the hardware.
+Refer [hardware build and install steps](HwBuildAndInstall.md) for setting up and programming the hardware.

 The server application is hosted on [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/).
 Refer this [link](Deploy.md) for instructions on how to deploy the server application on Bluemix.